SERVING THE COMMUNITY FOR OVER 150 YEARS

 2008

-Martin and Vivienne Soan’s anarchic comedy evening, ‘Pull The Other One’ arrives.
-Alan Davies, John Hegley, Jo Brand and Miles Jupp appear.
+Martin and Vivienne Soan’s anarchic comedy evening, ‘Pull The Other One’ arrived.
+Alan Davies, John Hegley, Jo Brand and Stewart Lee were among the big names sharing the stage with a pot-pourri of performers.
 Sue Whitehead and Nygel Packett launched the folk night ‘The Goose is Out’, still going strong.
-Description goes here

 Saving the Ivy House: 2011-2013